Lharesh/actionguarding/FIELD_OFFICER_APP_REQUIREMENTS.md

 **Frontend (Flutter/Riverpod):**
 - [ ] The dashboard shall be the default screen after login.
-- [ ] The screen should display a tabbed or sectioned layout for "Today's Visits," "This Week's Visits," "This Fortnight's Visits," and "This Month's Visits."
+- [ ] The screen should display a tabbed or sectioned layout for "Today's Visits," "This Week's Visits," "This Fortnight's Visits," and "This Month's Visits."(Time to be mentioned)
 - [ ] Each section will display a list of client names (CRMs) assigned to the officer for that period.
 - [ ] If a list is empty, a user-friendly message like "No visits scheduled for today" should be shown.
 - [ ] The app will fetch this data from the backend upon loading the dashboard.